 - Not destroy or damage any part of the premises.

 - Not remove or tamper the sprinkler head for fire suppression.

 Evictions in Oregon

 Oregon landlords are empowered to evict tenants for the following reasons:

-At-will tenants are entitled to receive at least 30 days’ notice before being evicted without cause.
 It is illegal for landlords to evict as a form of retaliation or for discriminatory reasons.

 Security Deposits in Oregon

 - Time Limit for Returns – 31 Days.